Wandering the World,

 What’s Next?

-When I’m not traveling, I’m planning our next adventure.
-We just got back from 10 days on Italy’s Amalfi Coast and Capri, so now I’m turning my attention to our next trip—likely happening in November 2025, though the destination is still TBD.
-Over the years, my trip planning has evolved—I love diving deep into research to make every experience as seamless, thoughtful, and fulfilling as possible.
+When I’m not traveling, I’m planning our next adventure, which happens to be France for Spring 2026.
+Over the years, my trip planning has evolved, I love diving deep into research to make every experience as effortless, thoughtful, and fulfilling as possible.